nikitalokhmachev-ai/radio-map-estimation-public/README.md

 1. Clone the current repository.

 2. Make sure you have all the dependencies listed in requirements.txt.
-A simple way to do this is to create a virtual environment, e.g. using venv (https://docs.python.org/3/library/venv.html), and download the required dependencies there:
+A simple way to do this is to create a virtual environment, e.g. using [venv](https://docs.python.org/3/library/venv.html), and download the required dependencies there:
 ```
 python -m venv radio_map_estimation
 source radio_map_estimation/bin/activate